shadabshaukat/publish-to-apple-container/README.md

 # Publish to Apple Container
-## A curated list ofcontainers to build on Apple container
+## A curated list of containers to build on Apple container

 # [1] Postgres 17.5 ARM64 Apple Container